sauerduels/website/info.md

 ## Maps

 We want the map picking to be as fair and equal as possible.
 Round robin matchups will be only one game, so 3 maps will be randomly selected from the pool for each game.
 Then, the players each get to veto one of these maps, and the map that was not vetoed will be played.
 The player with the lower ELO ranking MUST veto first.
-For the semi-final and title matches, each player may pick a map of their choice, with the player with the higher ELO getting the first pick, as well as the final veto when vetoing out the rest of the pool if necessary.
+For the semi-final the player with the lower seed will get the first pick, and the higher seed will pick second if necessary.
+For title matches, the player with the higher ELO will get the first pick, as well as the final veto when vetoing out the rest of the pool if necessary.
 Here are the current map pools:

 | Efficiency | FFA | Instagib |
 | :--------: | :-: | :------: |